ZW-XXX/ServerAdmin_Instruction/README.md

 Public databases are established to serve the research needs of most users in our group, including `imagenet`, `mscoco2017`, `mscoco2014`, most IQA databases and most DVC databases.

 ## Security Management
 ### 1. Regularly check in:
 Regularly check the login user by `who`, corresponding ip address and they are behaviors by `top` or `htop`.
 Regularly check the usage of GPUs by `nvidia-smi`.
 #### (1) Suspicious GPU usage
-Some common behaviors include
+Some common behaviors include:
     - A small amount of memory for single or multiple GPUs (usually nearly 2G) is occupies.
-    -
+    - The famous commands for bitcoin mining `python restarts_count 0` with `config.ini` or `nano`.